ModelDBRepository/80769/README.md

    - MS Windows: double click on the `mosinit.hoc` file.
    - Mac: drag the `mosinit.hoc` file to the nrngui icon in the Neuron folder.

+## Changelog
 6/8/2007 version updated: a short demonstration run has been added.

----

-2025-05-27 – Standardized to Markdown.
+5/27/2025 Standardized to Markdown.